-We own the registered trademarks ACTIVE POWER, CLEANSOURCE, COOLAIR, and POWERHOUSE in the United States and abroad.
+We own the registered trademarks ACTIVE POWER, CLEANSOURCE and COOLAIR in the United States and abroad.
 The ACTIVE POWER logo is a trademark of Active Power.
-All other trademarks, service marks or trade names referred to in this prospectus are the property of their respective owners.
+All other trademarks, service marks or trade names referred to in this report are the property of their respective owners.